matrix-org/matrix-viewer/README.md

 $ cd matrix-public-archive
 $ npm install
 $ npm link hydrogen-view-sdk
-# If you just want to run the tests,you can skip to the "Running tests" section at this point
+# If you just want to run the tests, you can skip to the "Running tests" section at this point
+#
+# Edit config/config.user-overrides.json so that `matrixServerUrl` points to your homeserver
+# and has `matrixAccessToken` defined
 $ cp config/config.default.json config/config.user-overrides.json
-# Edit config/config.user-overrides.json so that it points to your homeserver
-# and has an access token

 # Now we can finally start the app
-$ npm start-dev
+$ npm run start-dev
 ```

-## Running tests
+### Running tests

 See the [testing readme](./test/README.md).